vwellmo57/Plane-Emitted-Data-Obtainer/README.md

 <button type="submit" name="button1" class="button button-primary" value="button1">Drop</button> <!-- Declares button and allows it to communicate with python code-->
 ```
 ### Challenges
 Since we were both working locally we had some challenges getting all the parts of the project to work with each other.
 Early in the year Vann's Raspberry Pi stopped working so he was using Philip's in the capsule.
 This meant that Philip had to code everything in VS code and send the code to Vann without testing it.
 Luckily he was able to find and use helpful resources online which meant he didn't have to test his code frequently.
-The most difficult part of the coding process was coding the accelerometer and the camera since there was not much docuementation avaible online on how to record using the camera or how to collect acceleration data and output it into a text docuement.
-To bypass these issues Philip and Vann screenshared over Zoom, this allowed Philip to see exactly what was going wrong with his code and how to fix it.
+The most difficult part of the coding process was coding the accelerometer and the camera since there was not much documentation available online on how to record using the camera or how to collect acceleration data and output it into a text document.
+To bypass these issues Philip and Vann screen shared over Zoom, allowing Philip to see exactly what was going wrong with his code and how to fix it.
 ### How We achieved Our Goals
 #### Friendliness
 The website's UI is very clean and responsive on mobile.
 We could easily connect to the Pi and give it commands without worrying about anything else.